ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 1. Freedom of Information Act to reduce government secrecy
 2. Protection of Whistleblowers
 3. Pollution Taxes
-4. Prevention medecine and good nutrition to help the body's ability to fight disease
+4. Prevention medicine and good nutrition to help the body's ability to fight disease

 ### 7. Gain around driving positive feedback loops